bsoverns/TwitchTools/README.md

-Building simple tools for a custom Twitch bot using TwitchIO.
+Building simple tools for a custom Twitch bot using TwitchIO to my local databse.